msaari/relevanssi/readme.txt

 = 4.10.3 =
 * New feature: New filter hook `relevanssi_rendered_block` filters Gutenberg block content after the block has been rendered with `render_block()`.
 * New feature: New filter hook `relevanssi_log_query` can be used to filter the search query before it's logged.
 This can be used to log instead the query that includes synonyms (available as a parameter to the filter hook).
+* New feature: Support for All-in-One SEO.
+Posts marked as 'Robots No Index' are not indexed by Relevanssi.
+* New feature: New setting in advanced indexing settings to control whether Relevanssi respects the SEO plugin 'noindex' setting or not.
 * Changed behaviour: Type hinting has been added to Relevanssi functions, which may cause errors if the filter functions are sloppy with data types.
 * Changed behaviour: `relevanssi_the_title()` now supports the same parameters as `the_title()`, so you can just replace `the_title()` with it and keep everything else the same.
 The old behaviour is still supported.
 * Changed behaviour: Relevanssi no longer logs queries with the added synonyms.
 You can use the `relevanssi_log_query` filter hook to return to the previous behaviour of logging the synonyms too.
 Thanks to Jan Willem Oostendorp.